SwapnanilAdhikary/CamoVision/README.md

 ## Overview

-**CamouflageDetector** is a machine learning project that utilizes the **YOLOv8** segmentation model to detect camouflaged objects, specifically hidden soldiers, in complex environments.
+CamoVision is a machine learning project that utilizes the **YOLOv8** segmentation model to detect camouflaged objects, specifically hidden soldiers, in complex environments.
 This project leverages the **Adaptive Camouflaged Dataset (ACD1K)** to train a custom model capable of identifying threats that blend into their surroundings.

 ## Table of Contents